German hydrogen train pioneer switches to cheaper battery power

 November 29, 2022

 It’s a world first, says the British airplane engine manufacturer Rolls Royce with the same name as the car, but no other than historical connections: a modern turboprop airplane engine running on green hydrogen.
-It didn’t fly yet, but it was a successful ‘ground test’ together with the British low-This content has been archived.
-Log […]
+It didn’t fly yet, but it was a successful ‘ground test’ together with the British low-budget airline easyJet.
+H2ZERO, as the […]

 Hyperion shows mobile spaceship-like H2 fueling station